ccsc-journal/ccsc-editor/README.md

 2. Go to https://github.com/lubaochuan/ccsc-editor
     * download [paper_template.zip](https://github.com/lubaochuan/ccsc-editor/blob/master/paper_template.zip) for papers.
     * download [other_template.zip](https://github.com/lubaochuan/ccsc-editor/blob/master/other_template.zip) for other publication types (abstracts).
-3. Select "New Project" on Overleaf, choose to "Upload Zipped Project" and upload the zip file you just downloaded.
+3. Select "New Project" on Overleaf, choose to "Upload Project" and upload the zip file you just downloaded.
 4. After the zip file is uploaded and expanded, you can edit the source files and click on "Recompile" to see the PDF version of your work in the browser.

 Here is a demo video for setting up a project on overleaf.